k4ahr/k4ahr/README.md

 ## ***Wait I came from k4ahr.work***
-> So you found my website link, if you got redirected back to here, that means I haven't fixed my website's hosting yet.
+* So you found my website link, if you got redirected back to here, that means I haven't fixed my website's hosting yet ¯\_(ツ)_/¯ .
-> ¯\_(ツ)_/¯

 ## ***Social***